 When you carry a credit card, you have the purchasing power of whatever your credit limit is without the risk of carrying that same amount of cash.
 Most of us wouldn’t feel comfortable walking around with thousands of dollars in our pockets.
 When you carry your credit card, you are essentially maintaining your purchasing power while eliminating the risk of losing your money.

-If your credit card is stolen, you can easily report it and have your card cancelled.
+If your credit card is stolen, you can easily report it and have your card canceled.
 You won’t be responsible for any charges made after you’ve reported your card stolen.
 On the other hand, if your cash is stolen, there’s little you can do to get it back.

 You can link your credit card to a service like Personal Capital to track your spending or download your transactions into a spreadsheet.
 Either way, using your credit card for those expenses eliminates the need to enter your expenses manually and ultimately saves you time.